Windows OS Hub

 esxtop get vm lwid

-Get the parent process ID of the VM:
+Get the VM’s parent process ID:

 ps | grep "web2"